openedx/course-discovery/docs/getting_started.rst

 Run the server
 --------------
 The server can be run with `Docker Compose`_.
-This will start the Course Discovery service, and all of the services that it depends on.
+This will start the Course Metadata service, and all of the services that it depends on.

 .. code-block:: bash